bridgecrew-perf6/iot-deployment/README.md

                             Azure subscription ID.
     vendor_credentials_path
-                            Path to a JSON file containing credentials for each device vendor server.The JSON object must be of the following format: {"vendor1": {"endpoint_uri1":
+                            Path to a JSON file containing credentials for each device vendor server.
+The JSON object must be of the following format: {"vendor1": {"endpoint_uri1":
                             {"x-api-key": API_KEY}, "endpoint_uri2": {"username":
                             USERNAME, "password": PASSWORD}}, ...}